gem5bootcamp/lps2024/slides/02-Using-gem5/04-cores.md

 - Learn about CPU models in gem5
   - AtomicSimpleCPU, TimingSimpleCPU, O3CPU, MinorCPU, KvmCPU​
 - **Using the CPU models​**
-  - Set-up a simple system with two cache sizes and three CPU models​
+  - Set up a simple system with two cache sizes and three CPU models​
 - Look at the gem5 generated statistics​
   - To understand differences among CPU models
 - Create a custom processor